Bernard Castro

-Bernard donated his time and resources generously to a number of causes throughout the course of his life, including the Columbus Citizens Foundation (Bernard was a founding member of the organization), Boys Town of Italy, Anti-Defamation League of B'nai B'rith, The American Heart Association and The Royal Dames for Cancer Research.
-Bernard was a recipient of the coveted The Horatio Alger Award in 1963.
+Bernard donated his time and resources generously to a number of causes throughout the course of his life, including the Columbus Citizens Foundation (Bernard was a founding member of the organization), Boys Town of Italy, the Anti-Defamation League of B'nai B'rith, the American Heart Association, and the Royal Dames for Cancer Research.
+Bernard was a recipient of the coveted Horatio Alger Award in 1963.
 The award is given to entrepreneurial and nonprofit leaders who have achieved the American Dream via extraordinary accomplishments.
 Bernard was also a member of the Knight of Malta and the Knight of Holy Sepulcher.
 In 2014, Bernard was one of four inductees into The American Furniture Hall of Fame at the Foundation's annual banquet in High Point, North Carolina.
-Bernard also received a bronze plaque on the Foundation’s Walk of Fame, and is featured in Foundation's Wall of Fame exhibit, which are both located in Furniture Plaza in High Point.
+Bernard also received a bronze plaque on the Foundation’s Walk of Fame and is featured in Foundation's Wall of Fame exhibit, which are both located in Furniture Plaza in High Point.
 Castro received an Honorary Doctor of Commercial Science Ph.D. from Mercy College in Dobbs Ferry, New York in 1974.

-Bernard was a founding member of the Florida Council of 100 and a member of 23rd Street Association in New York City.
+Bernard was a founding member of the Florida Council of 100 and a member of the 23rd Street Association in New York City.
 Bernard spent many years in Florida and was very active in the Ocala/Marion County Chamber of Commerce and was also a huge supporter of the Florida National Guard.
 He dedicated several hundred acres of his Ocala land for a Special National Guard Drop Zone and was made an honorary Green Beret and upon his death there was a tribute in the United States Armed Forces publication, Stars and Stripes.

 Bernadette Castro managed the sale to Krause but retained the large portfolio of commercial real estate her father had acquired, both retail and industrial.
 Those properties in New York, Florida, Connecticut, and Virginia put the family in the real estate business.
-The iconic Castro Convertible brand was retired until 2010 when Bernadette Castro and her children bought back the intellectual property and relaunched the business with one of the most popular original products, the Castro Convertible Ottoman.
+The iconic Castro Convertible brand was retired until 2010, when Bernadette Castro and her children bought back the intellectual property and relaunched the business with one of the most popular original products, the Castro Convertible Ottoman.
 Rather than retail locations, the new Castro is available online for purchase by both consumers and the lodging and resort industry.